Alien vs. Predator (film): Plot

-A Predator ship arrives on Earth and uses a heating device to melt a hole in Antarctic ice.
-Meanwhile, a satellite detects the heat bloom beneath Bouvetøya, an island about 1000 mi off the coast of Antarctica.
-Wealthy industrialist Charles Weyland discovers through thermal imaging that there is a pyramid buried 2000 ft beneath the ice.
+A satellite detects a heat bloom beneath Bouvet Island, an island about 1000 mi off the coast of Antarctica.
+Wealthy industrialist Charles Bishop Weyland discovers through thermal imaging that there is a pyramid buried 2000 ft beneath the ice.
 He assembles a team of experts to investigate, including archaeologists, linguists, mercenaries, and mountaineering guide Lex Woods.
 Terminally ill, Weyland desires to claim the discovery in his name.
+Meanwhile, a Predator ship arrives at Earth and uses a heating device to melt a hole in the ice.

 When the team arrives at the abandoned whaling station, they find a newly made tunnel running directly from the ice's surface toward the pyramid beneath.
 The team descends the tunnel and begins to explore the pyramid, soon finding evidence of an ancient civilization and what appears to be a sacrificial chamber filled with human skeletons that all have ruptured rib cages.

-Meanwhile, three Predators — Scar, Celtic, and Chopper — arrive and kill the remaining team members on the surface.
+Meanwhile, three Predators – Scar, Celtic, and Chopper – arrive and kill the remaining team members on the surface.
 They make their way down to the pyramid and arrive just as the team unwittingly activates the structure and is trapped within it.
-An enslaved Xenomorph Queen is awakened from cryogenic stasis and begins to produce eggs.
+A captured Xenomorph Queen is awakened from cryogenic stasis and begins to produce eggs.
 When the eggs hatch, several facehuggers attach themselves to several of the team members trapped in the sacrificial chamber.
 Chestbursters emerge from the humans and quickly grow into adult Xenomorphs.
-The humans take possession of the Predator's blasters, and conflict erupts between the Predators, Xenomorphs, and humans.
-Celtic and Chopper are killed by a Xenomorph, and Weyland buys Lex and Italian archaeologist Sebastian De Rosa enough time to escape from Scar, attacking the Predator after it spares him due to his illness before being killed.
-The two witness Scar kill a facehugger and a Xenomorph before unmasking and marking himself with the acidic blood of the facehugger.
+The humans take possession of the Predators' Plasmacasters, and conflict erupts between the Predators, Xenomorphs, and humans.
+Chopper is killed by a Xenomorph named Grid, and after an intense battle, Celtic is killed too.
+Weyland buys Lex and Italian archaeologist Sebastian De Rosa enough time to escape from Scar, who initially spares him due to his illness.
+After attempting to challenge Scar by using a flare and his oxygen breather as a makeshift flamethrower, Weyland is killed.
+The two witness Scar kill a facehugger and a Xenomorph before unmasking and marking both his mask and forehead with the acidic blood of the facehugger.
 After Lex and Sebastian leave, another facehugger attacks Scar.